History of the Turks and Caicos Islands

-Before European colonization, the Turks and Caicos Islands were inhabited by Taino and Lucayan peoples.
+Before European colonization, the Turks and Caicos Islands were inhabited by Taíno and Lucayan peoples.

 The first recorded European sighting of the islands now known as the Turks and Caicos occurred in 1512.
-In the subsequent centuries, the islands were claimed by several European powers with the British Empire eventually gaining control.
+In the subsequent centuries, the islands were claimed by several European powers, with the British Empire eventually gaining control.
 For many years the islands were governed indirectly through Bermuda, the Bahamas, and Jamaica.
 When the Bahamas gained independence in 1973, the islands received their own governor, and have remained a separate autonomous British Overseas Territory since.
 In August 2009, the United Kingdom suspended the Turks and Caicos Islands' self-government following allegations of ministerial corruption.
 Home rule was restored in the islands after the November 2012 elections.

 Pre-colonial history

 Long before Christopher Columbus first set foot on the capital island of Grand Turk during his discovery voyage of the new world in 1492, the islands of the Turks and Caicos were inhabited by Taino and Lucayan peoples.
 These original settlers left a rich heritage of seafaring, salt raking and farming, which still lingers on today.
 Words such as "canoe", Caribbean and "caicos" are derived from the Arawak language.
 Even the name of the country comes from these earliest inhabitants.
 Turks is a reference to the indigenous Turk's head cactus and Caicos is from the Lucayan term "caya hico" meaning string of islands, words which entered the natives' language through an early colonist, Bernard Caicos.

 For almost 700 years, the Taino and Lucayan were the sole residents of the islands, settling mainly in Middle Caicos and Grand Turk.
 They lived peacefully and were skilled in farming, fishing and gardening.
 They cultivated almost 50 types of plants, some of which can still be found on undeveloped sections of the islands.

 Another peculiarity that has been passed down through the generations is a love of shellfish, particularly conch – which is actually available in abundance to this day, thanks to the work of the Caicos Conch farm, the only commercial conch farm in the world.
+It closed after damages caused by Hurricane Irma and Hurricane Maria in 2017.